cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

        - Navigation via the back and forth buttons
 - nok: Some malfunctions within the Macromedia application NT

+We haven't done tests yet with Wine 3.0 published in Jan 2018 (https://www.winehq.org/).
+Any feedback about that is welcome.

 Generally we do not make extra efforts to support Wine.
 Instead of that, please try the platform-independent version JCT which also runs under Linux (see chapter 3.5).